 Let’s back up.
 VO2 max, often called “aerobic capacity” is the maximum capacity of a person’s body to transport and use oxygen during exercise.
 So, in our example, Lance Armstrong was able to use 85 milliliters of oxygen per kg of body mass per minute.
-So, if Lance weighed 75 kg (165 lb), he would consumer 6450 mililiters (about 6 1/2 liters) of oxygen per minute.
+If Lance weighed 75 kg (165 lb), he would consume 6450 mililiters (about 6 1/2 liters) of oxygen per minute.
 Is that good?
 Yes.
 The VO2 max of a sedentary individual is around 30 ml/kg/min and the highest ever recorded VO2 max value was 96 ml/kg/min.
 Although it’s not the only factor in determining success in an endurance athlete, it is clearly important.

 How is VO2 max measured?

 Measuring VO2 max is done through a very complex test (generally on a treadmill or a stationary bike) where the intensity of exercise is incrementally increased while the amount of oxygen the subject is using is measured.
 Generally, oxygen consumption is linearly related to the intensity of the effort.
 That is, the higher the exercise intensity is, the more oxygen the subject will consume.
 At some point, however, the subject’s oxygen consumption will cease to increase, despite increases in exercise intensity.
 The oxygen consumption at that point is the subject’s VO2 max.